AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ```

 ## "Mounted" request mode
-**The "mounted" request mode** is a mode where a [request blueprint](configuring-requests.md#request-blueprint)
+**The "mounted" request mode** is a mode where [request blueprints](configuring-requests.md#request-blueprint)
-acts as a "worker" that can process multiple requests,
+act as "workers" processing multiple requests,
-while keeping its middleware and their state alive.
+while keeping their middleware and their state alive.

-This mode is activated when you call the `.mount()`
+This mode is activated when the `.mount()`
-method on request blueprints:
+request blueprints method is called:
 ```ts
 const { execute, when, cancel, reload, unmount } = myQuery.mount()
 ```